 Potter's Field is located one mile east of the city limits in Menomonie, Dunn County, Wisconsin.
 It was the final resting place of a number of people who spent time at the Dunn County Asylum for the Chronic Insane or the Dunn County Poor Farm, or who died without resources to be buried.
 This site is dedicated to these pioneers of Dunn County and Menomonie, who though indigent, or ill, or just plain unlucky, still deserve an appropriate burial ground.
-A small group of volunteers is working to develop more convenient access to the cemetery, provide appropriate signage on site, provide more frequent mowing and care, and identify as many burials as possible for a more complete record.
+A small group of volunteers has developed more convenient access to the cemetery, and is now working to provide appropriate signage on site, provide more frequent mowing and care, and identify as many burials as possible for a more complete record.

 As you view this site, please know we welcome comment, suggestion, any pertinent information you may have about the cemetery or the people buried therein, and any other offers of help.